Paddington, New South Wales: European settlement

 The aforementioned preservation of prominent Victorian architecture has drawn comparisons to London.
 In 1996, one travel journalist visiting Sydney for The New York Times noted, "in a city often said to look Californian-indeed, the 1920s California bungalow is a common type of suburban home-Paddington, also known as Paddo, more closely resembles parts of London, particularly given the predominance of the London terrace".

+In 2019, the first history of Paddington in 40 years was published.